 III.
 Electronic Access

-Persons with access to the Internet may obtain the draft guidance at either http://www.fda.gov/FoodGuidances or http://www.regulations.gov.
-Use the FDA Web sites listed in the previous sentence to find the most current version of the guidance.
+Persons with access to the internet may obtain the guidance at either https://www.fda.gov/FoodGuidances or https://www.regulations.gov.
+Use the FDA website listed in the previous sentence to find the most current version of the guidance.

 End Supplemental Information